zachwylde00/samples/smartthings/README.md

 # Overview

-This repository contains an event logger SmartApp and the smart contract (chaincode) for that app.
+This repository contains an event logger SmartApp.
 The SmartApp allows you to read and write events from a blockchain ledger.
 With these instructions, you can provide an immutable ledger for your connected devices.
 For example, providing a trusted audit of usage history.

 **To enable the app you need to:**

-1. Deploy the SmatThings smart contract in xooa.
-2. Set up the Event Logger SmartApp and the Event Viewer SmartApp via both the SmartThings IDE and your mobile device (see below).
+Set up the Event Logger SmartApp and the Event Viewer SmartApp via both the SmartThings IDE and your mobile device (see below).

-## Deploy the SmartThings smart contract

-1. Follow the instructions here: https://docs.xooa.com/start.html#deploy-the-smart-contract-app, selecting the **Xooa-SmartThings** as the smart contract.

-2. Record the **API Token** when it is shown: you will need it to authorize API requests from SmartApp.

-   > **Tip:**  to regenerate the API token:
-   >
+## Get Xooa API token

-   > 1. Go to the **Identities** tab.
+1. Log in to Xooa console.

-   > 2. Next to the ID, select **Actions**.
-   > 3. Select **Regenerate API Token**, and then select **Generate**.
+2. Go to **SmartThings > Get Started**.

+3. Click **Generate Xooa API Token**.

+4. Copy and store the API token.

 ___